T cell engager: Tebentafusp

 After clinical trials, in January 2022, the US FDA approved tebentafusp (a BiTE targeting the gp100 peptide) for HLA-A*02:01-positive adult patients with unresectable or metastatic uveal melanoma.

+tebentafusp uses the -fusp word stem for fusion proteins as it is not purely made up of antibody pieces.
+Instead, it is the fusion of three pieces: T cell receptor α chain (synthetic human), T cell receptor β chain (synthetic human), and anti-(human cd3 antigen) immunoglobulin (synthetic scFv fragment).
+Specifically, it uses the T cell receptor part to bind to a fragment of gp100 presented by HLA-A*02:01 and the ScFv part to bind to CD3.

 Epcoritamab

-Epcoritamab, sold under the brand name Epkinly, is used for the treatment of diffuse large B-cell lymphoma.
+Epcoritamab, sold under the brand names Epkinly & Tepkinly, is used for the treatment of diffuse large B-cell lymphoma.
 Epcoritamab is a bispecific CD20-directed CD3 T-cell engager.

-Epcoritamab was approved for medical use in the United States in May 2023, in the European Union in September 2023, and in Canada in December 2023.
+Epcoritamab was approved for medical use in the United States in May 2023, in the European Union in September 2023, in the UK in October 2023 and in Canada in December 2023.

+VIR-5500

+VIR-5500 is a TCE that targets PSMA and CD3.
+It incorporates 'PRO-XTEN®' masking to reduce toxicity by confining the activity to the tumor microenvironment, where the mask is cleaved off by tumor-specific proteases.
+It was in the news during its phase one trial for reducing PSA (a biomarker) in 58 men with metastatic prostate cancer.

 Further research

-Utilizing the same technology, melanoma (with MCSP specific BiTEs) and acute myeloid leukemia (with CD33 specific BiTEs) can be targeted.
+Utilizing the same technology, melanoma (with MCSP specific TCEs) and acute myeloid leukemia (with CD33 specific TCEs) can be targeted.
 As of 2008, research in this area is active.

-Another avenue for novel anti-cancer therapies is re-engineering some of the currently used conventional antibodies like trastuzumab (targeting HER2/neu), cetuximab and panitumumab (both targeting the EGF receptor), using the BiTE approach.
+Another avenue for novel anti-cancer therapies is re-engineering some of the currently used conventional antibodies like trastuzumab (targeting HER2/neu), cetuximab and panitumumab (both targeting the EGF receptor), using the TCE approach.

 As of 2009, BiTEs against CD66e and EphA2 are being developed as well.